epinnock/companycam-camera/README.md

 #### Android:

-TODO: Finish this.
 Add NDK via Android SDK manager.
 Install OpenCV Android SDK.
+In `android/app/CMakeLists.txt`, make sure the line `SET(OpenCV_DIR [...]/OpenCV-android-sdk/sdk/native/jni)` is pointing to the correct path (we should figure out a way to avoid this step).

 ### Scanner functionality